 England all-rounder Ian Botham started the series in abject fashion, but losing the captaincy after the second Test saw him rejuvenated and he took the tourists apart with both bat and ball across the next three matches - including in the 'Miracle of Headingley'.

-A new Ashes series brings with it the opportunity for new players to make a name for themselves and there are a handful of talents to keep an eye on heading into this year's series starting in June.
+A new Ashes series brings with it the opportunity for emerging players to make a name for themselves and there are a handful of talents to keep an eye on heading into the 2023 edition.

-Harry Brook has been a revelation in England’s batting line-up and after just four Tests the 23-year-old has an average of 80 with three centuries in six innings.
+Harry Brook has been a revelation in England’s batting line-up and after just seven Tests, the 23-year-old has an average of 81.80 with four centuries in 11 innings.

 If the Yorkshireman can bring that form into this Ashes series he could have a major say in which way the urn goes.

-Marnus Labuschagne was one of the stars of the show in the last Ashes series, finishing with 335 runs, and he has firmly established himself as one of the best batsmen in the world.
+Marnus Labuschagne was one of the stars of the show in the last Ashes, finishing with 335 runs, and he has firmly established himself as one of the best batsmen in the world.